Agnes Obel: 2015–2017: Citizen of Glass

-In July 2016, Obel announced her third studio album, Citizen of Glass, to be released on 21 October 2016.
-Regarding the mysterious title, Obel explained: "The title comes from the German concept of the gläserner bürger, the human or glass citizen.
-It's actually a legal term about the level of privacy the individual has in a state, and in health it's become a term about how much we know about a person's body or biology or history – if they're completely made of glass we know everything."

 In addition to violins, cellos, harpsichords, a spinet, and a celesta, Obel used a Trautonium, a rare electronic musical instrument from the 1930s.

 In September 2016, Obel released a new single, "Golden Green".
 In Dansende Beren, Niels Bruwier wrote: "The sound of glass is never far away.
 The song is about the way we always find other better lives than ours(…)she brings out her dreamy voice, it's actually just the perfect classic pop song without embellishment.
 Enchanting, elysisch and paradise-like."

 In October 2016, a new song from Citizen of Glass was released: "Stretch Your Eyes".
 This song is a new version of an older one ("Spinet Song") which was played during her tour in 2014.

 In October 2016, Citizen of Glass came out.
 The French newspaper La Croix wrote: "With several great songs, the surrealist Stretch your eyes or the luminous Golden Green, Agnes Obel has created a sumptuous, odd and modern album.
 Citizen of Glass confirms, with greatness, Agnes Obel as an important pop artist."

 Citizen of Glass received an average score of 82 on Metacritic, meaning universal acclaim, based on 11 reviews.